-Business Honors

-Prerequisites: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a grade of "B" or better; an ability to work independently; permission of the Division Dean based on instructor availability.
+Business Honors Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a grade of B or better; an ability to work independently; permission of the Division Dean based on instructor availability.
 A comprehensive study and analysis of a topic of student scholarship which is centered on important topics or issues within the business field.
-May be repeated to a maximum of 6 units, including initial enrollment.
 Three to nine hours weekly by arrangement.

-Work Readiness
+BUS 100 Work Readiness

-Course Advisories: SCC minimum English and math standards.
+Course Advisory: SCC minimum English and Math standards.
 Covers the process of assessing the job market and completing a resume and application.
 Topics include how to be successful on the job and to gain satisfaction and rewards from work.
 The skills needed in the workplace are emphasized along with the social and communication skills, personal characteristics and habits, and expectations of the employer.
 Three hours lecture (8 week course).